 From mining town to living landscape museum

-Once a place of massive coal production, today Carbonia seeks to rediscover, reveal and renew its built heritage and the relationship between place, identity and landscape.
+Once a place of massive coal production, today Carbonia seeks to rediscover, reveal, and renew its built heritage.

 The town of Carbonia was founded during the autarchic period of the Italian Fascist regime.
-Built in less than one year, the newly planned town was inaugurated on 18 December 1938.
-It was one of the mining towns supposed to sustain Mussolini’s policy of economic self-sufficiency.
-In fact, its design was perfectly functional to serve the massive production of coal, putting thousands of miners under extremely difficult and dangerous working conditions.
+Built between 1937 and 1938, it was one of the mining towns intended to sustain Mussolini’s policy of economic self-sufficiency.

 Town planning and Fascism

-Famous Italian architects, such as Gustavo Pulitzer-Finali, Cesare Valle, Ignazio Guidi and Eugenio Montuori were involved in the town planning and building design of Carbonia.
-Despite their heterogeneous experiences, the town project was perfectly coherent, representing a synthesis of Fascist propaganda and aspirations.
-The same concept was applied to the close-by villages of Cortoghiana and Bacu Abis, serving the urban and demographic extension of Carbonia as more and more coal was needed.
+Famous Italian architects, such as Cesare Valle, Ignazio Guidi and Gustavo Pulitzer-Finali were involved in the town planning and building design of Carbonia.
+Despite their different backgrounds, the town project was perfectly coherent, representing a synthesis of Fascist propaganda and aspirations.

-The restoration of its built heritage in the years 2000 granted Carbonia the prestigious European Landscape Award 2011.
-An urban itinerary transforming the town into an open-air museum is one of the results of this major project of cultural, historical and urban regeneration.
-The CIAM Itinerary (Carbonia Itinerary of Modern Architecture) integrates Carbonia into a vast network “Città del Novecento”, enhancing a synthesis between past and present and restoring the connection of the planned town and its mine.
+The restoration of its built heritage earned Carbonia the prestigious European Landscape Award 2011.
+An urban itinerary (CIAM Itinerary) transforming the town into an open-air museum is one of the results of this major project of cultural, historical and urban regeneration.
+Moreover, the restoration of the Grande Miniera of Serbariu allowed for the creation of the Museo del Carbone and the Italian Centre for Coal Mining Culture.